TomerMantzuri/Budget-Manager/README.md

 ![](screenshots/Explode%20Slice.jpg)

-** The category list on the button right is running on a diffrent thread sliding the categories with thier total spending for the selected month, so as the pie chart which is spinning unless the mouse hoovers a slice.
+* The category list on the button right is running on a diffrent thread sliding the categories with thier total spending for the selected month, so as the pie chart which is spinning unless the mouse hoovers a slice.
+* According to the monthly balance and the user monthly saving goal, the application display a motivation sentences.